Reduce Reuse Recycle Logo

 Find Recycling Facilities in Your Area

-If you want to know how Tetrapak cartons are recycled, here is a video which explains it all.
+To learn more about how Tetrapak cartons are recycled, here is a video which explains it all.

 To find out more visit ACE UK which includes an interactive map showing which local councils offer kerbside collections or have collection facilities at recycling banks.